G-shubham18/Youtube-Clone/README.md

 # Youtube-Clone
-The propose of this project to revise the concept of HTML, CSS and JavaScript
+The purpose of this project to revise the concept of HTML, CSS and JavaScript.